 MESA Academic Freedom Award

 At its 70th board meeting on Friday, November 16, 2001, MESA’s Board of Directors established the MESA Academic Freedom Award.
-The award is presented on appropriate occasions in recognition of sustained contributions in support of academic freedom in the Middle East and North Africa.
+The award is presented on appropriate occasions in recognition of sustained contributions in support of academic freedom in the Middle East and North Africa, and/or in North America.

 The award is made by nomination from MESA's Committee on Academic Freedom to MESA's Board of Directors.